NotAPoetButACriminal/menagerie/README.md

 `GenotypeGVCFs`), `--counts` (a binned read-count HDF5 for CNV calling), `-L` (target BED for exome/panel), `--singlethread` (drop per-chromosome parallelism when running many samples at once).

-Defaults: 32 cpus, 128 GB, 3 days.
+Defaults: 32 cpus, 128 GB.
 Both `-L` and `--singlethread` disable the per-chromosome fan-out, so submit those with `-c 2` to avoid reserving cores you will not use.

 ### sombie.sh — tumor BAM to somatic VCF